DB3 Team's Solution For Meta KDD Cup' 25: The Retrieval Component of the Solution

 To solve the difficulty of entity extraction, we introduce a cheated version of rewrite.
 In the prompt we listed above, we additionally add the ground truth answer.
 As the ground truth entity mostly appears in the ground truth answer, providing the ground truth answer can guide the VLM to include the ground truth entity in the rewrite query.
 As we can see, the cheated version achieves 60\% of the potential correct score.

-We tune the Llama 3.2-VL base model for better rewrite performance.
-We select both the cheated and non-cheated rewrite queries as the training sample for Llama 3.2-VL.
+We tune the Llama 3.2-VL base model to enhance its query rewriting capability.
+For the training data, we utilize both cheated and non-cheated rewrite queries, but critically, we only employ those queries for which GPT-4 generated a correctresponse as the ground-truth label to supervise the fine-tuning process of Llama 3.2-VL.
+This ensures that the model learns from accurate and reliable demonstrations, improving its ability to generate effective query rewrites.
 The results are also presented in Table 1.
 As we can see, regardless of using the cheated or non-cheated version, the boost of potential performance is \~4\%.
 The performance is close to the GPT-4o rewrite performance (~3\% down); therefore, the result is rather satisfying.
 We choose one of the checkpoints in the Llama-distill checkpoints as the final rewrite module we use in the submitted version.

 \stitle{RL Tuning for Merge Query Rewrite.} During the contest, we also try using RL to tune this rewrite module.
 We try two different approaches, the DPO approach and the RL (GRPO) approach.

 \textbf {DPO approach.~\cite{rafailov2023direct}} We follow the normal procedure of DPO training.
 We construct the training data as follows.
 Following the best SFT checkpoint we obtain in the last subsection, we sample 5 rewrite merge queries using high temperature.
 The better pairs in DPO are the rewrite queries that can produce the context, making the QA result correct, and the worse pairs in DPO are the rewrite queries that produce the context, making the QA result incorrect.